intel/rohd/README.md

 ```

 ### Sequentials
 ROHD has a basic [`FlipFlop`](https://intel.github.io/rohd/rohd/FlipFlop-class.html) module that can be used as a flip flop.
-For more complex sequential logic, use the `FF` block described in the Conditionals section.
+For more complex sequential logic, use the `Sequential` block described in the Conditionals section.

 Dart doesn't have a notion of certain signals being "clocks" vs. "not clocks".
 You can use any signal as a clock input to sequential logic, and have as many clocks of as many frequencies as you want.

 ### Conditionals
 ROHD supports a variety of [`Conditional`](https://intel.github.io/rohd/rohd/Conditional-class.html) type statements that always must fall within a type of `_Always` block, similar to SystemVerilog.
-There are two types of `_Always` blocks: [`FF`](https://intel.github.io/rohd/rohd/FF-class.html) and [`Combinational`](https://intel.github.io/rohd/rohd/Combinational-class.html), which map to SystemVerilog's `always_ff` and `always_comb`, respectively.  `Combinational` takes a list of `Conditional` statements.
+There are two types of `_Always` blocks: [`Sequential`](https://intel.github.io/rohd/rohd/Sequential-class.html) and [`Combinational`](https://intel.github.io/rohd/rohd/Combinational-class.html), which map to SystemVerilog's `always_ff` and `always_comb`, respectively.  `Combinational` takes a list of `Conditional` statements.
 Different kinds of `Conditional` statement, such as `If`, may be composed of more `Conditional` statements.
 You can create `Conditional` composition chains as deep as you like.

 Conditional statements are executed imperatively and in order, just like the contents of `always` blocks in SystemVerilog.  `_Always` blocks in ROHD map 1-to-1 with SystemVerilog `always` statements when converted.